 Multiple system atrophy (MSA) is a rare neurodegenerative disorder, caused by cell loss in certain areas of the brain and the spinal cord, leading to a variety of symptoms affecting especially the functions of the autonomic nervous system and the motor system.
 These are characterised by Parkinsonian features of varying severity, cerebellar ataxia and autonomic (particularly urogenital) dysfunction.
 There may also be some corticospinal features.

-The aetiology is not fully understood although recently, α-synuclein has been found to have an important role.
+The aetiology is not fully understood.
 Novel treatment options are being investigated but currently management options are very limited.
 There is no cure.